KengoTODA/jsr305-maven-plugin/README.md

 This feature injects a code like `if (arg == null) {throw new IllegalArgumentException("...");}`.
 This feature has 3 configurations.

-1. target scope (PUBLIC, PROTECTED, DEFAULT, PRIVATE)
+1. target scope (PUBLIC, PROTECTED, DEFAULT, PRIVATE, NONE)
 2. null check level (STRICT, PERMISSIVE)
 3. exception which will be thrown